Better Health Channel

 Anyone can develop thyroid cancer, regardless of age or gender.

-8. Stomach cancer
+8. Testicular cancer

 The symptoms of stomach cancer are usually vague and can be common to other medical conditions.